-- provide a more strategic and targeted approach to tackling high priority weeds that affect agriculture and the environment;
+- Provide a more strategic and targeted approach to tackling high priority weeds impacting valuable agricultural and environmental assets;

-- improve the productive value of agricultural land and protect Tasmania’s natural values through removing the harmful effects of serious weeds threats;
+- Improve the productive value of agricultural land and protect Tasmania’s natural values by removing the harmful effects of serious weed threats;

-- encourage the concept of “shared responsibility” for weed management and biosecurity in general and provide an opportunity for landowners to co-invest in removing the threat of serious weeds on their properties.
+- Encourage the concept of “shared responsibility” for weed management and biosecurity in general.